Interview: Felice Petraglia - European Medical Journal

 As a pioneer in the exploration of neuroendocrine peptides and growth factors in the placental-foetal unit, how has this understanding revolutionised the field of reproductive medicine?

 Diagnostic and therapeutic applications were suggested from the discovery of these placental peptides.
 The role of corticotropin-releasing hormone in the mechanisms of parturition and preterm birth opened a large number of research projects all over the world.
-Later, new studies showed that measuring inhibin and activin in maternal serum or amniotic fluid may be useful for monitoring the function of the foetal placenta unit and in some pathological conditions (preeclampsia, preterm birth, foetal demise).
+Later, new studies showed that measuring inhibin and activin in maternal serum or amniotic fluid may be useful for monitoring the function of the fetal placenta unit and in some pathological conditions (preeclampsia, preterm birth, fetal demise).

 As President of the Society of Endometriosis and Uterine Disorders (SEUD), what recent advancements in the understanding and treatment of these conditions excite you the most?